pendulum-project/statime/docs/guide/getting-started.md

 # Starting the daemon

-We can now start the statime deamon through systemd with
+We can now start the statime daemon through systemd with
 ```
 > systemctl start statime
 ```

-If everything is configured well, and there is a ptp time source available in your network, the status of the demon should look something like
+If everything is configured well, and there is a PTP time source available in your network, the status of the daemon should look something like:
 ```
 > systemctl status statime
 ● statime.service - Statime linux